smbache/zeroclipr/README.md

 ```

 ### Example Usage
+So far, there is only one `UI` component, `zeroclipButton`.
+This can be used either directly in the UI
+for a static copy-text, or with `renderUI` for a reactive copy-text.

-This example shows how to setup a button for copying data as csv to clipboard
+This example shows how to setup a button for copying data as csv to clipboard:

 ```R
 runApp(list(